Ten Feizi

-Ten Feizi FMedSci FRS (born in 1937) is a British molecular biologist who is Professor and Director of the Glycosciences Laboratory at Imperial College London.
+Ten Feizi FMedSci FRS (born in 1937) is a Turkish Cypriot/British molecular biologist who is Professor and Director of the Glycosciences Laboratory at Imperial College London.
 Her research considers the structure and function of glycans.
 She was awarded the Society for Glycobiology Rosalind Kornfeld award in 2014.
 She was also awarded the Fellowship of the Academy of Medical Sciences in 2021.

 Early life and education

 Born in Nicosia, Cyprus in 1937 to a Turkish Cypriot family, Feizi completed her primary and secondary education in Cyprus before moving to London to continue her studies.
 She studied medicine at the Royal Free Medical School, and graduated with distinction in 1961.
 After qualifying as a doctor, Feizi worked as a registrar in surgery and haematology at the Hammersmith Hospital.
 During her placement at the Hammersmith, Feizi became interested in atypical pneumonia.
 Almost one third of patients who suffer from atypical pneumonia develop cold agglutinins in their blood, which are misdirected antibodies that bind to red blood cells.
 She demonstrated that mycoplasma can stimulate the production of auto-antibodies on binding to red blood cells.
 She earned her MD degree at University College London, where she researched mycoplasma pneumoniae.
-As an early career researcher, Feizi joined the Columbia University Vagelos College of Physicians and Surgeons as an College of Physicians and Surgeons of British Columbia Fellow, where she worked with Elvin A. Kabat on glycans.
+As an early career researcher, Feizi joined the Columbia University Vagelos College of Physicians and Surgeons as a College of Physicians and Surgeons of British Columbia Fellow, where she worked with Elvin A. Kabat on glycans.
 She was later appointed a research fellow at Rockefeller University, where she extracted carbohydrates in the laboratory of Richard Krause.